 The Brain and Spine Institute is made up of experts in the field of neuroscience in order to bring patients the best healthcare in East Tennessee for a full range of neurological diseases and disorders.

-Hydrops fetalis is a serious condition in which abnormal amounts of fluid build up in two or more body areas of a fetus or newborn.
+Hydrops fetalis is a serious condition.
+It occurs when abnormal amounts of fluid buildup in two or more body areas of a fetus or newborn.
+It is a symptom of underlying problems.

-There are two types of hydrops fetalis: Immune and nonimmune.
-The exact cause depends on which form a baby has.
+There are two types of hydrops fetalis -- immune and nonimmune.
+The type depends on the cause of the abnormal fluid.

-The number of babies who develop immune hydrops fetalis has dramatically decreased since the introduction of the medicine RhoGAM, which is used to treat pregnant mothers at risk for Rh incompatibility.
+The number of babies who develop immune hydrops fetalis has dropped due to a medicine called RhoGAM.
+This drug is used to treat pregnant mothers at risk for Rh incompatibility.

 Symptoms depend on the severity of the condition.
 Mild forms may cause: